alexhkurz/algorithm-analysis-2023/projects.md

 - There should be an introduction motivating the project and explaining why it is interesting.
 - There should be a literature review, references to related work and theoretical background.
 - Some details on design, specification and implementation.
+- The role of data structures and algorithms in the project.
+Describe the algorithms involved in some detail, in particular if you designed and implemented them yourself.
 - How was the work divided between group members?
 Who was responsible for what?
 - Some details on results and achievements.
 - Directions for future development.